CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-05-22-Turnip-Fodder.md

 summarises Turnip28 nicely.

-This tickles my bleak and grim asthetic tendencies that developed playin 40k, Darksouls, Grim Dawn, etc but is balanced out by a whimsical comedy.
+This tickles my bleak and grim aesthetic tendencies that developed playing 40k, Darksouls, Grim Dawn, etc but is balanced out by a whimsical comedy.
 Aside from being able to paint